-Bicycle and pedestrian crashes continue to claim more than 150 lives each year in the Maricopa region and pedestrian involved crashes have steadily risen with increases in both injuries and fatalities.
-Pedestrian fatalities increased 96 percent over a 10-year period (2011-2020).
-Bicycle crashes have claimed more than 18 riders’ lives each year on average during the same period.
+Bicycle and pedestrian crashes continue to claim more than 165 lives each year in the Maricopa region and pedestrian-involved crashes have steadily risen with increases in both injuries and fatalities.

-Glendale Mayor Jerry Weiers, chair of the MAG Regional Council
+—Glendale Mayor Jerry Weiers, past chair of the MAG Regional Council